by Tracy Johnson

 It’s still worth it.
+Nobody is going to do it for you.
+Make your own luck.
 It’s your career.
 It’s your future.
 Invest in it.

 Drive if you can.
-It takes longer, but it’s cheaper .
+It takes longer than flying, but it’s cheaper .
 If you itemize taxes, you can deduct .55 per mile and actually make money from attending Boot Camp, depending on where you live.
 Find other personalities to carpool with you to share driving and costs.

 Let’s say you drive 800 each way miles to Boot Camp.
 You get back about $880 back on taxes (1,600 miles x .55 per mile).
 How much will it cost to drive?
 A lot less.
 You may even make enough to pay for the hotel.

 If you fly, book the flights early, and shop different airlines.
 You may have to connect instead of taking a direct flight, but that could save a couple hundred dollars.